SPDUK/sql-basics/README.md

 ```
 yarn run serverDev
 ```
+Just has a basic user signup/login so far.

-Before deplying remove mobx-react-devtools from dependencies (eslint is complaining) Just has a basic user signup/login so far.
+Before deplying remove mobx-react-devtools from dependencies (eslint is complaining) Use NODE_ENV='production' to remove warnings from console (from form inputs etc)